-“I can’t believe he’d decline such a great opportunity,” Carl said to his dad, “especially because he needs the money so badly.”
+Carl was dumbfounded by his friend’s decision.
+“I can’t believe he’d decline my offer,” he told his dad, “especially because he needs the money so badly.”

-“Well,” said his father, “as they say, you can lead a horse to water, but you can’t make it drink.”
+“Well,” said his father, “you can lead a horse to water, but you can’t make it drink.”

-Yes, horses drink quite a bit.
-In fact, they drink anywhere between 5-15 gallons of waters a day.
-This amount varies depending on a few factors, such as the temperature outside and how hard the horse has been working.
+Indeed, horses are big animals and that means they are big drinkers.
+In fact, they can drink anywhere between 5-15 gallons of waters a day.
+However, this amount varies depending on a few factors, such as the temperature outside and how hard the horse has been working.

 Anyways, to sate the horse’s thirst, you lead them to a nearby water source.
-But after getting there, the horse doesn’t want to drink.
-What, come on!
-You’ve made it so easy for the horse to drink, yet they refuse the opportunity you’ve given them.
-How annoying!
-Today, this situation is applied to people who, like the horse, do not take advantage of opportunities given to them.
+But after getting there, the horse doesn’t want to drink, and since it’s bigger and stronger than you, you can’t force it to take a drink either.
+How frustrating!
+You’ve made it so simple for the horse to help itself, yet it refuses to take this golden opportunity you’ve given them.
+Well, today, this very situation is applied to people who, like the horse, do not take advantage of the opportunities given them.

-So, who came up with this expression?
+Okay, so… who came up with the expression?
 Here’s what is known:

 This expression (or at least, the idea of it) is said to go back to at least the 12th century.
 It was written in a book called Old English Homilies, 1175: